bohendo/blog-content/clippings/time-management-for-sys-admins.md

  - loc 2348 - I’ve had a number of bosses who surprised me when, privately, I asked them what their goals were and how I could help them meet those goals.
 The way I phrased my query was something like: “What metrics does your boss use to evaluate your performance?
 If I know how you are measured, I can contribute to the team more effectively by keeping those goals in mind.”

- - loc 2349 - The way I phrased my query was something like: “What metrics does your boss use to evaluate your performance?
-If I know how you are measured, I can contribute to the team more effectively by keeping those goals in mind.”

- - loc 2420 - that causes stress, it is how we react to what happens to us.
-I’ve found Feeling Good: The New Mood Therapy (Collins) and The Feeling Good Handbook (Plume) to be extremely helpful and highly regarded books in the area of managing stress in productive ways.

  - loc 2421 - I’ve found Feeling Good: The New Mood Therapy (Collins) and The Feeling Good Handbook (Plume) to be extremely helpful and highly regarded books in the area of managing stress in productive ways.

  - loc 2429 - I’m not recommending smoking, but I do encourage you to go outside every couple of hours, stretch your legs, and get some perspective.

- - loc 2435 - When I feel overloaded, I remind myself about the techniques for to do list management in Chapter 5.
-I close my office door (or steal a conference room), get some peace, and focus on The Cycle techniques.
-Soon, I realize that what got me feeling overloaded was that I was skipping steps.
-I go through the steps and plan the remainder of my day, moving to do items to the next day, and so on.
-It feels good to manage all of my tasks.

- - loc 2436 - realize that what got me feeling overloaded was that I was skipping steps.
-I go through the steps and plan the remainder of my day, moving to do items to the next day, and so on.
-It feels good to manage all of my tasks.

  - loc 2436 - I realize that what got me feeling overloaded was that I was skipping steps.
 I go through the steps and plan the remainder of my day, moving to do items to the next day, and so on.
 It feels good to manage all of my tasks.
 When I’m really overloaded, that doesn’t work, and I have to seek a higher power, most particularly my boss.
 A good boss can help prioritize your workload when you are overloaded.